 Obedience and training classes are an excellent way to learn more about your newly adopted dog, gain handling and training experience, and improve your relationship with your pet.
-We offer an array of classes geared towards your dog’s skill level and your interests.
-The most important goal of our program is to encourage you to make regular training a lifetime commitment in order to maintain a strong, healthy relationship with your very best friend.
+CHS offers an array of classes geared towards your dog’s skill level and your interests.
+The most important goal of the program is to encourage you to make regular training a lifetime commitment in order to maintain a strong, healthy relationship with your very best friend.

 The Connecticut Humane Society supports reward-based training because dogs learn faster and maintain learned commands better when rewarded for good behavior.
 Positive training has predictable and reliable results, while also being fun for dogs and owners!

-All of the training classes offered at the Connecticut Humane Society are conducted by Pet Education and Therapy, LLC.
+All of the training classes offered at CHS are conducted by Pet Education and Therapy, LLC.
 This company serves as an independent contractor and is owned and operated by Audrey Tucker, CPDT, CBC.

 This class is ideal for families with new puppies.
 Puppy Kindergarten classes place an emphasis on socialization while also educating dog owners on preventing unwanted behaviors.
 Housetraining, puppy mouthing and basic manners are all covered in this introductory course.
 Learn more and register.